Skip to content

 Features like SOC 2 compliance reports offer third-party validation of the software's security practices.
 Don't hesitate to ask potential vendors about their specific security protocols and certifications.
 This due diligence is essential for safeguarding your business.

-Manage User Access
+Manage and Control User Access

 Your bookkeeping software should offer granular control over user access.
 This means different team members can have different permission levels.
 For example, some employees might only need to view reports, while others require access to edit financial records.
 This role-based access control minimizes the risk of unauthorized changes or accidental errors.